NaysKutzu/Easy-Setup/README.md

-# KoolCDN-InstallScript
+# Easy Setup
-The official install script for KoolCDN ubuntu to install use this command right here:
+An unofficial setup script for your oracel ubuntu server:

 ```bash